 6. The Basin, Rottnest Island

-The Basin is located on Rottnest Island, 18 kilometers off the coast of Perth.
+The Basin is located on Rottnest Island, a Western Australia hot point for locals, 18 kilometers off the coast of Perth.
 The Basin is sheltered and very popular with families and snorkelers (ideal for novices) due to shallow reefs and gentle swells.

 7. Waterfall Beach, Albany

 Waterfall Bay is Western Australia’s “Secret Squirrel” beach.
 That’s Australian for keeping it to yourself.
 I’m trusting you to keep it quiet.
 You can only get there via a secret bush passage from Little Beach next door in the Two Peoples Bay Nature Reserve.
 In season, a small waterfall winds its way to the ocean through a rock crevasse.
 As for the beach, it’s stunning.
 The water once again is that beautiful turquoise, and the bay is much more sheltered from the wind and waves than Little Beach.

 Tip: Waterfall Beach is secluded and private.
 Don’t forget to pack supplies.